lmnzlpz/ByteBlitz/README.md

 # ByteBlitz
-A once in a day opportunity to win big!
+A once-a-day opportunity to win big!